abelzhang115/abelzhang115/README.md

 Geo match conditions are important for many customers.
 For example, legal and licensing requirements restrict some customers from delivering their applications outside certain countries.
 These customers can configure a whitelist that allows only viewers in those countries.
 Other customers need to prevent the downloading of their encrypted software by users in certain countries.
 These customers can configure a blacklist so that end-users from those countries are blocked from downloading their software.

+## Amazon MQ
+Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS.
+Amazon MQ reduces your operational responsibilities by managing the provisioning, setup, and maintenance of message brokers for you.
+Because Amazon MQ connects to your current applications with industry-standard APIs and protocols, you can easily migrate to AWS without having to rewrite code. it supports mqtt.

 ## SQS
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 SQS offers two types of message queues - Standard queues vs FIFO queues.